 It is not clear what causes LCIS.
 It is likely due to a change in a gene.

-LCIS is more common in premenopausal women who are between 40-50 years old.
+LCIS is more common in premenopausal women between 40 to 50 years old.

 LCIS does not have symptoms.

 LCIS does not appear on imaging tests.
-It can’t be felt during a breast exam.
+It cannot be felt during a breast exam.
 It is usually found during a

 of other nearby breast tissue.

 The doctor will monitor the breast for changes with:

 LCIS—lobular carcinoma in situ.
 Breast Cancer website.
 Available at: http://www.breastcancer.org/symptoms/types/lcis.
 Accessed March 19, 2021.